Wildlife

 Sonoran Shovel-nosed Snake, Chionactis palarostris.
 Photo: colejwolf, iNaturalist, CC BY.

-The Sonoran Shovel-nosed Snake (Chionactis palarostris) is a nonvenomous small desert sand snake.
-Its Arizona range includes extremely limited in Arizona; found only in the Organ Pipe Cactus National Monument (western Pima County).
-Adults are small, reaching up to 430 mm (17 inches).
+Sonoran Shovel-nosed Snake (Chionactis palarostris) is a small sand snake with an extremely limited local range: Organ Pipe Cactus National Monument in western Pima County.
+Adults reach up to 430 mm (17 inches).

-For field ID, look for cream to light yellow background with red saddles separated by black bands; light-colored snout (distinguishes it from the black-snouted Sonoran Coralsnake).
-Typical habitat includes Arizona Upland Sonoran desert scrub.
+The cream to light yellow body, red saddles, black bands, and light snout separate it from the black-snouted Sonoran Coralsnake.
+The habitat note is Arizona Upland Sonoran desert scrub.

-Primarily crepuscular (evening) and nocturnal.
+Primarily crepuscular and nocturnal.
 Feeds on invertebrates, including insects, scorpions, spiders, and centipedes.
-Watch it from a distance and let it move on.

 Key detailWhat to look for